Question from Jamey: Hi Rick. I hope you can answer a question for me.

 I get my Internet from my telephone company (CenturyLink) and it’s really slow.
 Well, at least a lot slower than it should be.

-I’m supposed to be getting 10 Meg downloads but according to SpeedTest.net it’s only about 2 Megs even with my desktop computer connected directly to the modem (and nothing else is connected).
+I’m supposed to be getting 10 Megs for downloads but according to SpeedTest.net it’s only about 2 Megs even with my desktop computer connected directly to the modem.

-I even power-cycled the modem to make sure that isn’t what’s causing the problem.
+I have already power-cycled the modem to make sure that isn’t what’s causing the problem.